3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 ### Elements

-Some elements are not structural, but will make the content display differently
+Some elements are not structural, but will make the content display differently.

 1. ul/ol/li
   - creates a list, either unordered (ul) or ordered (ol)
   - inside each `ul` or `ol` is a set of `li` list item elements.

 ### Styled Text

 1. em
   - this will emphasize a chunk of text, usually making it italicized
   - best practice- use **em** instead of **i**